Sublime-Instincts/BetterJinja/README.md

 ### Snippets

+`BetterJinja` only adds basic snippets for common code blocks.
+If you want more snippets, then please follow the official documentation on
+[snippets](https://www.sublimetext.com/docs/completions.html#snippets) and create your own.

 |  **Tab Trigger**  |           **Jinja2 Code Block**           |
 |-------------------|-------------------------------------------|
 |    ```jwith```    |       ```{% with %}{% endwith %}```       |